cosmos/cosmos-sdk/docs/architecture/adr-041-in-place-store-migrations.md

 ### Neutral

-- Currently, Cosmovisor only handles JSON migrations.
-Its code should be updated to support in-place store migrations too.
 - The SDK will continue to support JSON migrations via the existing `simd export` and `simd migrate` commands.
 - The current ADR does not allow creating, renaming or deleting stores, only modifying existing store keys and values.
 The SDK already has the `StoreLoader` for those operations.